 ︎ back

-In collecting Kuwaiti postage stamps, AlYaqoub probes at the visually subdued and discreet nature of the exhibited propaganda.
+In collecting Kuwaiti postage stamps, AlYaqoub probes at the exhibited propaganda's visually subdued and discreet nature.
 As it was once widely circulated, the postage stamp does not usually have an unmistakable message, enhancing its peculiar effectiveness as a propaganda model.
 It went from hand to hand and town to town; it reached the farthest corners and provinces of a country and even the farthest countries of the world.
-It was and may still be a symbol of the nation from which the stamp is mailed, a vivid expression of that country's culture, civilization and of its ideas and ideals.
+It was and may still be a symbol of the nation from which the stamp is mailed, a vivid expression of that country's culture, civilisation, ideas and ideals.

-In Today, AlYaqoub proposes three concepts for postage stamps that present vignettes of Kuwait's current culture and external politics.
-Inspired by an old stamp celebrating 'Traffic Day', Entrepreneurial Day appropriates Edward Hopper's Nighthawks diner and resituates it into a popular area in the city of Kuwait.
-The initially quiet eatery is packed with familiar young faces indulging in selfies, burgers and coffee in a private soft opening.
-An immigrant worker juxtaposes this exclusive event through the act of sweeping the pavements in the background.
+In the Today section, AlYaqoub presents three concepts for postage stamps that offer glimpses of Kuwait's current culture and external politics.
+Inspired by an old stamp celebrating 'Traffic Day', Entrepreneurial Day appropriates Edward Hopper's Nighthawks diner and relocates it to a popular area in the city of Kuwait.
+The once serene eatery is now bustling with familiar young faces enjoying selfies, burgers, and coffee in a private soft opening.
+An immigrant worker in the background provides a stark contrast to this exclusive event through the act of sweeping the pavements.

-Tomorrow presents future proposals and expresses traditions and cultural appropriation attitudes that will follow into space.
-Architectural Fantasies is a nod toward Russian constructivist architect Yakov Chernikhov.
-At the centre is one of his designs for a future city that carries similar spheres to those on the Kuwait Towers.
-The regional architectural race to build cities on islands and arid deserts continue outwards into space, presenting the citizens with hope and aspiration.
-The six scenarios are digital collages inspired by the original Kuwaiti stamps' visual language and use the same offset plate printing and four-colour printing format used to manufacture them.
+The Tomorrow section offers a glimpse into future proposals and expresses the traditions and cultural appropriation attitudes that will extend into space.
+Architectural Fantasies pays homage to Russian constructivist architect Yakov Chernikhov.
+At its core is one of his designs for a future city resembling the spheres on the Kuwait Towers.
+The regional architectural competition to build cities on islands and arid deserts extends into space, offering citizens hope and aspiration.
+The six scenarios are digital collages that draw inspiration from the original Kuwaiti stamps' visual language and use the same offset plate printing and four-colour printing format used to manufacture them.

 Alongside the artwork is a projected video of AlYaqoub's delicate process of slicing and reconfiguring stamps and the digital manipulations before their destruction as evidence of their existence.